Growing Upward: The Rising Popularity of Green Roofs

 Economic Benefits

-By acting as a barrier and insulator, green roofs can extend the lifespan of a roof membrane, resulting in savings on maintenance and replacement costs.
+By acting as a barrier and insulator, these installations can extend the lifespan of a roof membrane, resulting in savings on maintenance and replacement costs.
 Additionally, these green installations can increase property values and rental income.
 The long-term financial benefits are a significant driver for both building owners and developers.

 Statistical Insight: A report from the Green Infrastructure Foundation found that green roofs could increase a property’s resale value by up to 15%.